What is resettlement?

 Many refugees cannot go home because of continued conflict, wars and persecution.
 Many also live in perilous situations or have specific needs that cannot be addressed in the country where they have sought protection.
 In such circumstances, UNHCR helps resettle refugees to a third country.

-In 2017, UNHCR submitted the files of over 75,100 refugees for consideration by resettlement countries.
-By nationality, the main beneficiaries of UNHCR-facilitated resettlement programmes during this period were refugees from the Syrian Arab Republic (37,300), the Democratic Republic of the Congo (12,900), Myanmar (5,300) and Iraq (3,000).
+In 2020, UNHCR submitted the files of over 39,500 refugees for consideration by resettlement countries.
+Among them were some 18,200 refugees from the Syrian Arab Republic, 5,900 from the Democratic Republic of the Congo, 2,100 from Eritrea and 2,000 from Somalia.

 - Global Resettlement Infographics

 - UNHCR, Complementary Pathways for Admission to Third Countries – Key Considerations, April 2019 (also available in French, Russian, Arabic and Spanish)

 - UNHCR-NGO Toolkit for Practical Cooperation on Resettlement

 - The History of Resettlement: Celebrating 25 years of the Annual Tripartite Consultations on Resettlement (ATCR)

 - New York Declaration for Refugees and Migrants of 19 September 2016 and its annexed Comprehensive Refugee Response Framework (CRRF)

 - Global Compact on Refugees, Report of the UN High Commissioner for Refugees (PDF)